alok-k-mishra/Sheepo-deprecated/README.md

 Integrated Tenor API for gif features.
 Sheepo is a fully functional Moderation Bot with easter eggs and fun commands for members too!

-Our bot is currently hosted on Heroku!
+Our bot is currently hosted on Heroku.

 Copying or duplicating the bot in anyway is illegal and against the copyrights.